sector-f/admiral/README.md

 reload = 1
 ```

-Note that leading and trailing newline characters are stripped from the output
-of scripts.

 #### path

 `path` is the only required entry for a script.
 This will normally be a string,